 On the other hand, if you are curious about indoor allergies such as those caused by dust or pet dander, these can appear as soon as your baby reaches 6 months old.

 How Do Babies Develop Allergies?

-- The truth is that there are still studies and researchers trying to figure out this aspect.
+- The truth is that studies and researchers are still trying to figure out this aspect.

-- Allergies are abnormal responses to what seems to be harmless substances such as pollen or animal dander or bee venom.
+- Allergies are abnormal responses to what seem to be harmless substances such as pollen or animal dander, or bee venom.

 - If both parents of a child have allergies, the baby has an 80 percent risk of developing them as well.

-- While allergies that make it into adulthood might not go away, children will lose some of their allergies as they grow older.
+- While allergies that make it into adulthood might not disappear, children will lose some of their allergies as they grow older.

 - So, if your baby has an allergy, that doesn’t mean they will necessarily be having it all their life.

 - There are also babies with no history of allergies in their family.
-Then later, they develop such a condition by themselves according to the way they interact with the environment and potential allergens.
+Then, they develop such a condition by themselves according to how they interact with the environment and potential allergens.

 Even if seasonal allergies are not a severe health condition most of the time, they should still receive the attention they need.
-If you notice that your baby develops symptoms that are specific to such a condition, you should talk to their doctor.
+If your baby develops symptoms specific to such a condition, you should talk to their doctor.

 Symptoms of allergies could resemble symptoms of cold or flu, so it is important to diagnose them accurately before establishing the right treatment.

 - “Seasonal Allergies in Babies: Symptoms, Prevention, and Treatment | Parents”.
 Accessed August 07, 2020.
 Link.